Contract clauses

 Responsibilities

-- Contracting Officers: Ensure proper clauses and alternates are included based on contract type, value, and location; determine when incentives are appropriate; monitor compliance.
+- Contracting Officers: Ensure correct clauses and alternates are included based on contract type, value, and performance location; determine when incentives are appropriate.

-- Contractors: Comply with all clause requirements, develop and implement subcontracting plans, and meet small business participation goals.
+- Contractors: Comply with all clause requirements, including developing and executing subcontracting plans and meeting reporting and performance obligations.

 Practical Implications